jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R input-file.tmp
 ```
-This uses the default location of /genetics/bin/EWAS-fusion on our system, but this can be
+This uses the default location of /genetics/bin/EWAS-fusion on our system, but this can be at different location
 ```
-ewas-annotate.R input-file.tmp EWAS_fusion=/my/location
+ewas-annotate.R input-file.tmp EWAS_fusion=/at/alternative/location
 ```

 ## Example